rsnpj/notes-site/notes/Year_2/Software_Methodologies/Machine_Learning/Generalisation.md

     -   Asking: will our model do well on a new sample of data

-    -   Evaluate: get a new sample of data - call it the set set
+    -   Evaluate: get a new sample of data

     -   Good performance on the test set is a useful indicator of good performance

-Three basic assumptions in all of the above
+Three basic assumptions in all the above

 1. We draw examples independently and identically at random from the distribution